bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 # The B2B Edition of BigCommerce

-BundleB2B (B3) adds business-to-business (B2B) functionality to the BigCommerce platform, allowing businesses to easily facilitate B2B operations online.
-B3 provides a comprehensive suite of key B2B features to improve the B2B self-service experience for BigCommerce store owners and their customers.
+The BigCommerce platform offers BundleB2B (B3) functionality which allows businesses to easily facilitate online operations and improve the self-service experience for BigCommerce store owners and their customers.

-The B2B Edition of BigCommerce is a bundled offering of the BigCommerce Enterprise solution, B3, and six BigCommerce themes optimized for B3.
+The B2B Edition of BigCommerce is a bundled offering of the BigCommerce Enterprise solution, B3, and [six BigCommerce themes optimized for B3](https://support.bigcommerce.com/s/article/B2B-Edition?language=en_US#themes).

 B3 offers multiple enhancements to your BigCommerce store, including the following: